Jakob Segal: Early life and education

 Following the Soviet annexation of Lithuania during the war, Segal and wife accepted Soviet citizenship.
 In the early 1950s, he moved to East Germany, reportedly on the recommendation of Soviet officials, becoming informeller Mitarbeiter.
 In 1952, he became a biology professor at Humboldt University in East Berlin, and in 1953 founded its Institute for Applied Bacteriology.
-From 1967–70, he worked at the National Center for Scientific Research in Havana, Cuba.
+From 1967 to 1970, he worked at the National Center for Scientific Research in Havana, Cuba.
 He moved to Mexico City, where he retired in the early 1970s before returning to East Berlin.

 Operation Infektion

 Segal was recruited out of retirement by the KGB for Operation INFEKTION, a disinformation campaign designed to spread the belief that HIV/AIDS was created by the United States Government.
 According to U.S. intelligence historian Thomas Boghardt, Segal possibly suspected it was a Soviet campaign when approached by the Stasi (MfS):

 Segal, together with his wife and Ronald Dehmlow, a fellow retired professor from Humboldt, published a 47-page pamphlet titled AIDS—Its Nature and Origin, in which they speculated that AIDS was the creation of the U.S. government, which had first tested it on gay prison inmates.
 What became known as the "Segal Report" was distributed by the Stasi and KGB at the Eighth Conference of Non-Aligned Nations, held 1–6 September 1986 in Harare, Zimbabwe, which was attended by representatives of more than 100 Third World countries.
 It produced the desired effect at the conference, and its claims were reprinted in the press in more than 25 countries in Africa.

 One of Segal's claims was that Prof. Robert Gallo crossed the Visna sheep virus with the Human T-lymphotropic virus (HTLV I) in 1978 in the P4 laboratory of the U.S. Army Medical Research Institute of Infectious Diseases in Fort Detrick.
-Proponents of this theory claim that 90% of HIV RNA is found in Visna and 10% in HTLV I. Genomic analysis, however, shows that such claims are false.
-Research after Segal's theory shows that HIV is much more closely related to the simian immunodeficiency virus than to any other virus.
+Proponents of this theory claim that 90% of HIV RNA is found in Visna and 10% in HTLV I.